Travel & expense policy management tips for HR professionals

 HR teams should review your travel policy regularly to make sure that it meets your travelers’ current needs.
 The role of an HR leader is to support your people, including travel managers, as they operationalize any changes to your travel policy.
 Help them recognize employees’ expectations and flexibility of travel nuances like extended route lengths and adding personal travel time.

 Your expertise in guiding senior decision-makers on the importance of traveler wellbeing will be crucial as policy becomes impacted by cost-saving pressures.
-You may want to review reimbursable expenses and per diem rates to ensure that travelers are comfortable while on the road.
+You may want to review reimbursable expenses and per diem rates to make sure that travelers are comfortable while on the road.

 One best practice is to set up internal channels for co-workers to communicate about travel.
 On these channels, they can share tips and tricks, concerns and experiences.
 The feedback you receive can be presented to internal stakeholders to show the importance of balancing employee wellbeing with policy restrictions.